acoustic-warfare/beamforming-lk/README.md

 Run the program

     ./beamformer

+It will wait until an incoming stream of data arrives.
+If connected to a booted FPGA and arrays the system will run on this data.

 ## Offline usage
 You may want to test the system without an FPGA connected, you may look at the